SP23-CSCE431/csce431-sprints-asce/README.md

 The application can be seen using a browser and navigating to http://localhost:3000/

 ## Environmental Variables/Files
+Signing/Logging in with Google Authentication makes use of the Google Oauth API and to support the use of this authentication within the app we need to make use of a Client ID and Client Secret so that we receive access to these Google tokens for users to be authenticated during their sessions.

+These Client ID and Client Secret values have already been generated so there is no need to go through the trouble of getting new keys.
+However it is important to remember that if there is ever a need to refresh and update these two values you must NEVER do so in the Github repository itself but rather update the config variables within Heroku instead.

 ## Deployment
 1. Follow the instructions above to start up the docker image in the terminal
 2. (Start your docker and work in your terminal) Make sure you have dev, test and main branches.
 However, since we’re not really going to develop any new features, we won’t be using the dev branch in the assignment.
 We’ll be using test and main branches.